kyang5/coursedescriptions/source/bsmsprograms.rst

 student will graduate with at least 123 credits and not need the fourth course as a part of *any* undergraduate requirement.
-Students generally take the remainder of their 30 credits of 400-level classes during their fifth year.
+Students generally take the remainder of their 30 credits of 400-level MS classes during their fifth year.
 This schedule can be modified for students with AP or transfer credit who desire to finish the combined program in less than five years.
 Students in the program are expected to consult regularly with the Graduate Program Director to insure that they are on track